Carl Yuan gets a gift from Jon Rahm going to LIV. He’s already taking advantage of it at Sony Open

 Yuan finished at No. 126 in the FedEx Cup last November by one point and was getting ready to earn his card back through Q-school.
 And then Rahm bolted for the Saudi riches of LIV Golf.
 The tour suspended Rahm and removed him from the FedEx Cup standings.

 Yuan moved up one spot to No. 125, had his full card and got into the Sony Open.
-And then he posted a 5-under 65 on Friday, finishing with a two-putt birdie, and had the early lead.
+And then he posted a 5-under 65 on Friday, finishing with a two-putt birdie on the par-5 closing hole at Waialae, for a three-way share of the lead.

 “I was very thrilled,” Yuan said.
 “It gives me another chance to improve and get better.”